Jekwwer/markdown-docs-kit/STYLEGUIDE.md

 #### Tools

 - **MkDocs:**
-  External documentation is generated with MkDocs.
-The configuration is stored in the root-level `mkdocs.yml`, and the content is in the `docs` directory.
+  Generates external documentation.
+The configuration is stored in the root-level `mkdocs.yml`, and the content is maintained in the `docs` directory.
+- **markdown-link-check:**
+  Validates hyperlinks within Markdown files.
+- **markdownlint:**
+  Enforces consistent style and formatting in Markdown documents.
 - **cspell:**
   A spellchecker designed for code and Markdown files.
-  It runs as a pre-commit hook and can also be executed via the npm script `npm run check:spelling`.
+  It runs as a pre-commit hook and can also be executed via the npm script `npm run spell:check`.

-#### Versioning Documentation

-- Documentation versioning is not implemented yet but will be managed using MkDocs in alignment with project releases.
+- **Custom TOC Generator:**
+  Provided by `scripts/generate-toc.js`, this script automatically replaces `[[toc]]` placeholder with a table of contents for Markdown documents.

 #### Consistency and Updates